Characteristics-

 (vi) Freedom from crankcase dilution-

-If the unvaporized liquid gasoline enters the engine cylinder, It does not burn, but runs down the cylinder walls and enters the oil pan, where it dilutes the oil.
+If the unvaporized liquid gasoline enters the engine cylinder, It does not burn \, but runs down the cylinder walls and enters the oil pan, where it dilutes the oil.
 It washes lubricating oil from the cylinder wall increasing the wear of walls and rings.
 Hence, to avoid damage from crankcase dilution, the gasoline must be sufficiently volatile, so that only a little may enter the cylinder in liquid form.

 (vii) Volatility blend-

 It is clear from the above discussion that no volatility would satisfy all engine operating requirements.
-On the other hand, gasoline must be of high volatility for easy starting and good acceleration.
+On the hand, gasoline must be of high volatility for easy starting and good acceleration.
 On the other hand, it must be of low volatility for a good economy and to oppose vapor lock.
 Thus the gasoline must be a mixture of various amounts of different hydrocarbons having different volatility.
 Such a mixture satisfies the different operating requirements.

 (viii) Indication of volatility-